 So often, when we plan a vacation, we’re thinking about what the picture-perfect social media image will look like or what we should be doing while we’re away.
 For example, maybe you think you need to spend every minute sightseeing to get the most out of your vacation, or you feel like you have to go hiking every day.

 If you like these things, that’s fine.
 If you don’t, don’t do them.
-If you would rather spend every day sitting by the pool, then do that.
+If you would rather spend every day sitting by the pool or soaking in a hot spring, such as the intimate Hrunalaug hot spring in Iceland, then do that.

 Get a Hotel Instead of a Vacation Rental